open-aac/openaac.org/knaac-awards/2024/index.md

 </p>
 <p>
-  Voting has ended, and the final results are displayed below.
-Highlights are selected based primarily on popular vote with additional input provided by our judging team.
+  Voting has ended, and the final results are displayed below!
+Highlights are selected based primarily on popular vote, with additional input provided by our judging team.
+Only the first two candidates are shown in ranked order.
 Congratulations to the highlighted candidates and thank you again to the over 100 nominees in 18 different categories!
 </p>